Dr. David Pan, Chair

 The department provides a computer laboratory for student use.
 Students have access to word processing, spreadsheets, and statistical packages, as well as the Internet.

-Student professional societies and organizations, such as Psi Chi, and the Sociology and Anthropology Club, provide opportunities for student participation and program enrichment beyond the classroom.
+Student professional societies and organizations provide opportunities for student participation and program enrichment beyond the classroom.

 Master of Science in Psychology (MS)

 The MS in Psychology is offered only at the Main Campus in Las Vegas.

 PSYC 6010 Data Analysis & Statistics (3)